• Skip to main content

 3. GoPro Harness

-If you have a GoPro (or you plan on getting one) I highly recommend getting your pup a GoPro harness.
+If you have a GoPro (or you plan on getting one), I highly recommend getting your pup a GoPro harness.
 It allows you to see what your pet sees (which is super awesome because they tend to look at things that you wouldn’t notice).

 Pro tip: While this is a great harness, I wouldn’t put it on your pup unless you were with them (or watching them closely).
-Otherwise, they may roll over and could break it!
+Otherwise, they may roll over and break it!

 4. Toy Bin